 concrete mixer Stroymash

-If everything worked out, then the owner can be congratulated on the successful acquisition of a good “assistant”.
-But in order for the concrete mixer to last longer and not cause any emergencies, you need to follow certain rules:
+If everything worked out, then the owner can be congratulated on successfully finding a good “helper”.
+But in order for the concrete mixer to last longer and not cause any emergency incidents, you need to adhere to certain rules:

 • The operation of a concrete mixer is always associated with high levels of vibration.
-This leads to loosening of threaded connections, which means that they need to be checked and tightened regularly.
-At the same time, one should not forget to control the safety of other assemblies and parts, welds, etc.
+This leads to loosening of threaded connections, which means they need to be checked and tightened regularly.
+At the same time, one should not forget to monitor the safety of other components and parts, welds, etc.

-• Before starting work, you need to make sure that the installation of the concrete mixer is reliable.
-It should rest firmly on all of its standard stands.
+• Before starting work, you need to make sure that the concrete mixer is installed securely.
+It should rest tightly on all of its standard stands.
 If the structure is mobile, then wheel chocks (wedges) are placed under the wheels.

-• Never, under no circumstances not Do not leave a working concrete mixer unattended.
-Curious people should not be allowed near it, and even more so - children.
+• Never, under any circumstances Not Do not leave a running concrete mixer unattended.
+Curious people, and especially children, should not be allowed near her.

-• When working, it is better to use protective equipment for the skin and eyes - since the cement acts quite aggressively on tissues and mucous membranes.
+• When working, it is better to use skin and eye protection, since cement has a rather aggressive effect on tissues and mucous membranes.

 • Checking the quality of the resulting solution with a shovel or stick while the concrete mixer is running is the height of imprudence!
-Very often, such actions end in a serious injury to the hands or face.
+Very often such actions end in serious injury to the hands or face.

-And in conclusion of the article - proof that there are no limits to creativity when creating home-made equipment.
+And in conclusion of the article - proof that the limits of creativity when creating homemade equipment- No.

 Video: homemade concrete mixer based on an old T-16 tractor

-As a rule, construction works rarely do without the use of concrete.
-It is rather difficult to knead the solution with one's own hands, using only a large container and a shovel, and with a significant scale of the forthcoming work, it is not at all advisable.
-It is much more convenient to mix concrete with a concrete mixer.
-Such a unit can be purchased at any specialized store, but still, many, trying to save money, try to make it on their own.
-A do-it-yourself concrete mixer is a great opportunity to acquire such a useful device at minimal financial cost.
-How it can be made, and will be discussed in today's article.
+As a rule, construction work is rarely completed without the use of concrete.
+It is quite difficult to mix the solution with your own hands, using only a large container and a shovel, and, given the significant scale of the upcoming work, it is completely impractical.
+It is much more convenient to mix concrete using a concrete mixer.
+Such a unit can be purchased at any specialized store, but still many, in an effort to save money, try to make it themselves.
+Do-it-yourself concrete mixer is a great opportunity get one like this useful device at minimal financial costs.
+How it can be made will be discussed in today’s article.

-Consider a few simple options that are most popular.
+Let's look at a few simple options which are the most popular.

 You can see the design of this simple mechanical mixing unit in the image below.
 The main advantage of such a concrete mixer is that it has an impressive volume.
 As for the drive, in this case it can be either manual or electric.
 To unload concrete, the bucket must be tilted to one side.

-But there is also a minus inherent, in principle, to all units with a tub of cylindrical shape - this is poor-quality mixing in the corners.
-The mixture is also sprayed if the speed is more than 35 revolutions per minute.
-But the second problem can be dealt with if, upon completion of the assembly, that part of the barrel that was cut off is welded back into place and a hatch is made in it.
+But there is also a disadvantage inherent, in principle, to all units with a cylindrical tub - this is poor-quality mixing in the corners.
+The mixture also sprays if the speed is more than 35 revolutions per minute.
+But the second problem can be dealt with if, after completing assembly, you weld that part of the barrel that was cut back into place and make a hatch in it.

 Note!
-Such a concrete mixer with its own hands kneads a simple solution for no more than 5 minutes, and a dry one - 1-12 minutes.
+This DIY concrete mixer mixes a simple solution in no more than 5 minutes, and a dry solution in 1-12 minutes.

 Video - Manual concrete mixer with a cylindrical bucket

-Option number 2.
+Option #2.
 Horizontal combined design, which is equipped with combs

-This design, as well as the one described above, can also be both manual and electric.
-The advantages include high homogeneity of mixing, as well as high speed and quality of this procedure.
-Such a concrete mixer is made from an old barrel, but its quality is not much inferior to the best modern industrial models.
-Tellingly, the mixing speed is determined by the number of revolutions, and not by time (to prepare the solution, you need to rotate only three or four times).
+This design, as well as the one described above, can also be either manual or electric.
+The advantages include high mixing homogeneity, as well as high speed and the quality of the procedure.
+A similar concrete mixer is made from old barrel, but its quality is not much inferior to the best modern models for industrial use.
+What is characteristic is that the mixing speed is determined by the number of revolutions, and not by time (to prepare the solution, you need to turn it only three to four times).

-Although there is a minus - it consists in the fact that the design is quite complicated.
-To make even a manual version, you will need several dozen different elements.
-At the same time, special attention should be paid to the unloading hatch - all seals, latches with hinges must be of exceptionally high quality and reliable.
-However, if you have a lot of work to do in record time in a place where there is no electrical power, then such a concrete mixer will come in very handy.
+Although there is a minus - it is that the design is quite complex.
+To make even a manual version you will need several dozen different elements.
+Wherein Special attention should be given specifically to the unloading hatch - all seals, latches with hinges must be of exceptional quality and reliable.
+However, if you have a lot of work to do in record time a short time in a place where there is no electrical power, then such a concrete mixer will be very useful.
 Finally, we note that similar structures are also manufactured on an industrial scale.

 This is perhaps the most common option, which in most cases is copied by home craftsmen.
-Therefore, there is no need to explain anything in particular.
+Therefore, there is no need to particularly explain anything.
 You can find the diagram in the image below.
-There are many varieties that have certain design differences, and finding detailed drawings is not difficult.
-In short, here are just a few explanations.
+There are many varieties that have one or another design differences, and finding detailed drawings is not difficult.
+In a word, we will give only some explanations.

 • The neck and bottom of the container must be reinforced with strips welded crosswise.

-• The most suitable in this case is a frame mixer, which is welded to the axis.
+• Most suitable in this case is a frame mixer, which is welded to the axle.

-• It is recommended that the container rotate with the axis - this way the frame design will be more complicated, but you will not have to seal the shaft in the bottom (the latter is one of the reasons for the short service life of the agitators).
+• It is recommended that the container rotates along with the axis - this will make the frame design more complicated, but you will not have to seal the shaft in the bottom (the latter is precisely one of the reasons for the short service life of the mixers).

-Quite often, people, having a 1-1.3 kilowatt hammer drill with a percussion mechanism that is forced on, tried to make a vibratory concrete mixer on their own, but in most cases they did not get the desired result.
+Quite often, people, having a hammer drill with a power of 1-1.3 kilowatts with a percussion mechanism that is forcibly turned on, tried to make a vibrating concrete mixer on their own, but in most cases they did not get the desired result.

 Let's take a look at common mistakes.

-1. First of all, this is the wrong choice of capacity.
+1. First of all, this is the wrong selection of container.
 The latter should only be round, not too wide, but high.

 2. The vibrator is not positioned correctly.
-It should be placed on the axis of the container, and the distance from it to the bottom should approximately correspond to its radius.
-Above the vibrator itself there should be a solution with a height not exceeding its (again) diameter.
+It should be positioned on the axis of the container, and the distance from it to the bottom should approximately correspond to its radius.
+There should be a solution above the vibrator itself with a height that does not exceed its (again) diameter.

 3. A flat vibrator is used.
-The fact is that if it is made of a sheet of metal, it will not be able to excite the required system of waves in concrete.
-It is important that the profile of the element be at least approximately the same as shown in the image.
-The best option is a pair of saucers or plates (it is better to give preference to metal ones), which are stacked together.
+The fact is that if it is made of a sheet of metal, it will not be able to excite the required system of waves in the concrete.
+It is important that the profile of the element is at least approximately the same as shown in the image.
+The best option– a pair of saucers or plates (preferably metal ones), which are folded together.

-4. And the last thing is the vibrator is too large.
-Its diameter should be 15-20 centimeters per kilowatt of power.
-Simply put, if the power of the perforator is the same 1.3 kilowatts, then the device will cope with plates with a diameter of 25 centimeters.
-If the diameter is large, then the concrete mixer with its own hands simply will not be able to "rock" the solution.
+4. And the last thing is that the vibrator is too big size.
+Its diameter should be 15-20 centimeters for each kilowatt of power.
+Simply put, if the power of the hammer drill is the same 1.3 kilowatts, then the device will cope with plates with a diameter of 25 centimeters.
+If the diameter is large, then a concrete mixer simply will not be able to “pump” the solution with its own hands.

 If you follow all these requirements, you can get concrete of excellent quality.